factoriolab/factoriolab/README.md

 To run the automated unit tests:

-1. Install NodeJs and Angular CLI as described above
+1. Install NodeJs, Angular CLI, and the dependencies as described above
 2. Build and run the tests, using `npm test`